xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractreferencetype.md

 </td><td>

-Constructs a new instance of the `AbstractReferenceType` class
+Constructs a new abstract reference type from XML data.

 </td></tr>